conan-io/docs/reference/tools/system/pip_manager.rst

     1.9.1

-Use a tool installed as a python package and reuse it in other recipes
+Use a tool installed as a Python package and reuse it in other recipes
 ----------------------------------------------------------------------

 In this case, we want to locally embed the installation of a tool using pip and reuse it as a conan recipe.